Mechanics of Life: Movement, Mobility and Me Mechanics of Life: Movement, Mobility and Me

 Royal Academy of Engineering

-Early-career engineers will be supported to build their creative confidence through a programme of workshops and activities to develop skills in design thinking, visual storytelling, and practise engagement approaches across arts and science.
-This will build capacity for continuation of the design and delivery of creative and interdisciplinary public engagement activities for the longer term.
+Early-career engineers were supported to build their creative confidence through a programme of workshops and activities to develop skills in design thinking, visual storytelling, and to practice engagement approaches across arts and science.
+This built capacity for the design and delivery of creative and interdisciplinary public engagement activities for the longer term.

 OUR TEAM